atmacvit/meditables/README.md

 The dataset MediTables-IIIT has been published in this repository along with the annotations for table types T1 and T2.

-Our goal to locate tables has been carried out in two phases:
+Our goal to locate tables has been carried out in two phases in order to develop baselines on the contributed dataset:
 - Table Detection - Building of a semantic segmentation Modified-UNet model that outputs a target map with two classes - Table and Non-Table
 - Table Segmentation - Building of a semantic segmentation Modified-UNet model that outputs a target map with three classes - Table T1, Table T2 and Non-Table